zaphosting/docs/docs/vserver-linux-databases.md

 ### MongoDB Fedora Installation

-The process is very similar to CentOS, however the only difference is that the package is installed with `sudo dnf install -y mongodb-org`.
+The process is very similar to CentOS, however, the only difference is that the package is installed with `sudo dnf install -y mongodb-org`.
-The rest is exactly the same so you can follow that guide.
+The rest is exactly the same, therefore you can follow that guide.

 </TabItem>
 <TabItem value="mongodb-suse" label="OpenSUSE">